 And the next dish was Kingfish Steak. and this dish was the showstopper of the day.
 The quality was perfect and grilling was done right.
 If I go back again, I’ll go for this one definitely.
 But whatever be it, loads of care was given to detailed plating and it’s evident from even the pile-up of mashed potato.

 Next dish was the famous Kadaknath chicken with black rice.
 For those who do not know, Kadaknath chicken is the black chicken locally bred in Madhya Pradesh.
 The meat and even the bones are black in color.
-Its fat content is very very low, as compared to normal chicken and thus, is said to be more healthy.
+It’s fat content is very very low, as compared to normal chicken and thus, is said to be more healthy.
 This was my first tryst with Kadaknath chicken and frankly, I was not really impressed.
 Please don’t get me wrong, the dish was great, but the chicken tasted like a normal country chicken.
-There were black veins inside the meat (please check the pic) and it tasted of
+There were black veins inside the meat (please check the pic) and it tasted of good quality.

 The black rice, however, was interesting and I’m so happy that they sell this black rice preparation as an a la carte dish, other than an accompaniment.

 The dessert was home-made Muffins.
 I am not really a fan of desserts, so maybe the next time, I’ll give it a skip.
 Overall, the experience was fantastic.
-I’ve seen these small owner-run boutique restaurants in other parts of the
+I’ve seen these small owner-run boutique restaurants in other parts of the country and the USP always is the individual touch and look for details.
+And this place is no exception.
+The pricing is a bit on the higher side, but I guess it’s alright, keeping in mind the high real estate investment and interior cost.

 And the rice festival at Gateway Hotel